nbloomf/feivel/README.md

 ## Development

 Feivel is written in Haskell and licensed under the GNU GPLv3.
-Currently the only way to install Feivel is to build it from source.

 - **To obtain the source code:** The public repo is at [GitHub](https://github.com/nbloomf/feivel).